-When in Munich, I sometimes meet with relatives who live not far away.
+When in Munich, I sometimes meet with relatives who live close by.
 We walk this beautiful city, perhaps take the double decker tour bus for sightseeing.
 At the end we make our way over to the Viktualienmarkt to have the famous Weisswurst

 Allegedly, the Munich Weisswurst is said to have been invented on February 22, 1857 by Sepp Moser, the host of the beer industry “Zum Ewigen Licht”.
 On the day of the carnival highlight, the sheep intestine for his sausages were all used up.
 Sepp filled the finished veal ground unintentionally in a much larger casing.